 Traffic changes for Fireworks on the Waterfront

-However, persons will have access to the Bank of Jamaica parking lot and delivery chute.

-Other road closures will go into effect at midday on Saturday, December 31.
+The police are advising of traffic changes as part of today's Fireworks on the Waterfront in downtown Kingston.

-Port Royal Street, at its intersections with Peter's Lane and Ocean Boulevard, will be closed.
+The police say Port Royal Street, at its intersections with Peter's Lane and Ocean Boulevard, has been closed.

 Meanwhile, several areas along Port Royal Street will be converted to two-way traffic to allow for easy access to designated parking areas.